loads/loads-broker/docs/narr/about.rst

 About Loads
 ===========

-Welcome to ``loads`` v2, a load-generation tool that strives to provide a powerful and flexible load-generation environment for websites, web services, web applications, and network daemons.
+Welcome to ``loads`` v2, a load-testing tool that strives to provide a powerful and flexible load-testing environment for websites, web services, web applications, and network daemons.

 Background
 ----------